September 05, 2018

-Author(s): Deborah L. Anderson, Kaitlyn B. Barnett, Sarah J. Brownlow, Stephanie A. Bruno, Michelle R. Canerday, Sarah T. Connolly, Mary Ford, Jenny L. Holmes, Darrell R. Kamholz, CPA, Evelyn V. Moreno, Stephen McCabe, Mary-Benham B. Nygren, Elena N. O’Leary, CPA, Alexandra Lugo, Eric Paley, Sarah M. Richards, Sarah M. Roscioli, Stephanie T. Seiffert, Alyson L. Stevenson
+Author(s): Deborah L. Anderson, Kaitlyn B. Barnett, Sarah J. Brownlow, Stephanie A. Bruno, Sarah T. Connolly, Mary Ford, Jenny L. Holmes, Darrell R. Kamholz, CPA, Evelyn V. Moreno, Stephen McCabe, Mary-Benham B. Nygren, Elena N. O’Leary, CPA, Alexandra Lugo, Eric Paley, Sarah M. Richards, Sarah M. Roscioli, Stephanie T. Seiffert, Alyson L. Stevenson

 The importance of having a will and the perils of dying without one, estate planning asset by asset, the Schedule K-1 explained, protecting yourself against tax scams and more.
 Here’s what’s trending in estate planning and wealth management.